 Mark Twain Noticed

-So infatuated was Twain with cats, he borrowed kittens from neighbors while summering in Elmira and eager for their company.
+So infatuated was Twain with cats, he borrowed kittens from neighbors during summers in Elmira.

 The idea that “the cats think they own the place” is a familiar one.